 Read more to find out how to position your website and marketing strategies so you can engage prospects as early as possible in the sales cycle, have more influence over their buying decision, and get on their short list of potential vendors.

 Read MoreSalespeople are on the front lines interacting with prospects and customers all day long.
 They should be driving what content marketing creates for lead generation.
-I recently did just that and generated about 70 sales leads in one month.
-Here's an example of how I did that:
+I recently did and generated about 70 sales leads in one month.
+Here’s an example of how I did that:

 One of my customers recently asked me if I had a blog template or some resources to help him start writing articles.
-I do have a solid process for that of course, but it wasn't a resource I made available online.
-I have a ton of articles on my website about blogging as well, but none of them are the actual "process".
+I do have a solid process for that of course, but it wasn’t a resource I made available online.
+I have a ton of articles on my website about blogging as well, but none of them are the actual “process.”

 Read More